AmaduCS/surfacescope/README.md

 **SurfaceScope** is a Python-based CLI tool for **authorized** attack-surface inventory, web fingerprinting, lightweight exposure scoring, and report generation.

-I built this project to strengthen my hands-on skills in cybersecurity, Python automation, service discovery, HTTP/TLS analysis, and security reporting.
-It is designed for portfolio use, internal asset discovery, lab environments, and defensive security workflows.
+I built this project alongside my university coursework and personal cybersecurity learning to develop more practical experience in Python automation, service discovery, HTTP/TLS analysis, and security reporting.
+It is designed for lab environments, internal asset discovery, defensive security workflows, and hands-on technical learning.

 SurfaceScope does **not** include exploitation, payloads, or attack chaining.
 Its purpose is to help identify what an internet-facing asset is exposing, enrich the findings with useful technical context, and generate structured outputs for triage and documentation.